 John Jenkinson - John teaches English at Butler Community College, and is the publisher and eeditor at Oil Hill Press.
 His work on various chapbooks piqued my interest early--including such selections as Daniel Spees' Michaelangelo's Snowmen--and his own poetry is excellent.
 His poetry collection Rebekah Orders Lasagna is from Woodley Press.

-Allison Joseph - Allison directs the MFA program at Southern Illinois University, Carbondale, and edits Crab Orchard Review with her husband and literary partner, the poet Jon Tribble.
+Allison Joseph - Allison directs the MFA program at Southern Illinois University, Carbondale, and edits Crab Orchard Review.
 A prolific poet, Allison is the author of My Father's Kites, Worldly Pleasures, and other collections, and she runs No Chair Press, a press dedicated to traditional verse poetry by women.

 Clare L. Martin - Clare is the author of Seek the Holy Dark and Eating the Heart First, and she is the Founding Editor of MockingHeart Review.
 Her skill at organizing poetry events is legendary, and she's one of the all-around cooler people I know.